johannes-graeter/inkslides/README.md

 similar to the `#import#` structure.
 All layers you list in the master block are visible on every single slide of your presentation.
 You may disable them by an `#import#` directive with one of the master layers prefixed with a `-`.
 Note, that the master block can appear _anywhere_ in your SVG file.
+The `#master#` command can hence be seen as an `#import#` for all slides, which only has to be specified once.

 If multiple `#master#` blocks are found globally, or multiple `#import#` blocks are present in one layer, the first one is chosen and the others are ignored.